 Seafood

 Fish and shellfish are some of the best foods to include in a keto diet.
-Fish contains near to no carbs and packs an incredible amount of healthy fats, including omega-3 fatty acids.
+Fish contains nearly no carbs and packs an incredible amount of healthy fats, including omega-3 fatty acids.
+Eat seafood like:

 Non-Starchy Vegetables

-- Cauliflower: There are around 5 grams of carbs and 3 grams of net carbs in 100 grams of cauliflower.
-This vegetable is naturally high in B vitamins, fibre, and antioxidants.
+- Cauliflower: With 5 grams of carbs per 100 grams, cauliflower is rich in B vitamins, fibre, and antioxidants.

 Low-Carb Fruits

-- Avocados: This keto-friendly fruit packs an impressive amount of healthy unsaturated fats, making it a perfect addition to a keto diet.
-It contains around 8.5 grams of carbs and 1.8 grams of net carbs per 100 grams and is rich in vitamins C, E, and K, as well as magnesium and potassium.
+- Avocados: A perfect addition to keto diets, avocados provide healthy fats and just 1.8 grams of net carbs per 100 grams, plus vitamins C, E, and K, magnesium, and potassium.

 High-Fat Dairy